stackql/stackql-devel/docs/ACID.md

     - A control data structure records the most recent checkpoint.
     - Individual files ("segment" files in `postgres`) are discarded / renamed once obsoleted.
 - (vi) Depending on ACID configuration, UNDO logs for committed transactions have the  same lifetime as REDO logs for the same transaction.

+## SQL and VMs

-- (vi) WAL can incorporate some of the thinking and opcodes from [SQLite bytecode](https://www.sqlite.org/opcode.html), although it need not be so fulsome, in light of heavy pushdown to RDBMS.
+We *can* incorporate some of the thinking and opcodes from [SQLite bytecode](https://www.sqlite.org/opcode.html), although it need not be so fulsome, in light of heavy pushdown to RDBMS.

 ## Implementations of ACID